-Besides venomous wildlife, there are other dangerous wildlife species that can attack people, pets, or livestock.
+Besides venomous wildlife, there are other dangerous wildlife species in New Jersey that can attack people, pets, or livestock.
 Black bears and coyotes are dangerous predators people might encounter, especially while hiking or at night.
 Hawks and bobcats are dangerous in terms of attacking rabbits and small pets.
 Squirrels and nocturnal mammals including bobcats, raccoons, and squirrels may carry rabies, while white-tailed deer may rush onto incoming traffic.
 Ticks and mosquitos are dangerous because they can transmit diseases.

 Native Wildlife in New Jersey